spockframework/spock/.github/ISSUE_TEMPLATE/bug_report.md

 * `./gradlew -q dependencies --configuration testRuntimeClasspath > dependencies-report.txt`
 * `mvn dependency:tree -DoutputFile=dependency-report.txt`

-Or if your build is public you can attach a gradle buildscan.
+Or if your build is public you can attach a Gradle build scan.
 -->

 ## Additional context